-Think about everything you own: Computer.
-Smartphone.
-Clothes.
-Furniture.
-TV.
+- Consider renters insurance for your apartment.
+Think about everything you own: computer, smartphone, clothes, furniture, TV.
 Just those basics are probably worth several thousand dollars.
-If you rent an apartment and an unexpected event—fire, theft, water leak—occurs, the insurance the landlord has covers his interests, such as repairs to the building, not yours.
-This means any losses or replacement costs would have to come out of your pocket.
+If you rent an apartment and an unexpected event such as a fire, theft or water leak occurs, the insurance the landlord has covers his interests, such as repairs to the building, not yours.
+This means any losses or replacement costs come out of your pocket.

 Common Rental Terms

-Rent: This also includes acceptable payment types and late-fee terms.
+- Rent: Your lease should explain acceptable payment types and late-fee terms.

-Tenants/Occupancy Limits: Don’t let a friend couch-surf to cut the rent.
+- Tenants/occupancy limits: Letting a friend couch-surf to cut the rent may be a violation of your lease.
 Failure to list any and all tenants may be cause to terminate a lease.
-And letting someone illegally stay absolves them of financial responsibility.
+In addition, letting someone illegally stay absolves them of financial responsibility.

-Utilities: Understand what the lease covers and what it doesn’t—snow removal, lawn mowing, leaf raking.
+- Utilities: You should understand what the lease covers and what it doesn’t, such as snow removal, lawn mowing and leaf raking.
 Your lease may also discuss whether utility rate increases may be passed along to you.